Patient: Doctor put hand down my pants - National - NZ Herald News

 Crown prosecutor Steve Manning said Lim administered the sedative drug Midazolam on four male patients before sexually assaulting them while he was working as a GP at The Doctors clinic in Hastings in 2014.

-The young male, who was 18 at the time of the incident, was seen by Lim in September 2014 after injuring himself at school.
+The man, who was 18 at the time of the incident, was seen by Lim in September 2014 for treatment on his dislocated finger.

-He said he was administered Medazolam twice during his visit; Lim having failed to fix the dislocation after the first dose.
+He said he was administered Midazolam twice during his visit, Lim having failed to fix the dislocation after the first dose.

 He described feeling "drunk" after the second dose and said when he came to his pants were removed and had been folded and placed on a chair.

-It was at this point that The Doctors practice nurse Anna McKinley said she distinctly heard the male cry out "Why are you touching my balls?"
+It was at this point that The Doctors practice nurse Anna McKinley said she distinctly heard the man cry out "Why are you touching my balls?"

 She said she was stunned and immediately pulled the curtain back to see what was going on.